 RiverNet is a river water quality monitoring system that has significantly evolved and given researchers, policy makers, and water quality regulators a new understanding of fundamental processes affecting water quality on a watershed scale.
 RiverNet data is used by government policy makers, regulators, scientists, environmentalists, and the general public, especially fishermen and communities that live along the river.
-At the present time we are combining RiverNet monitoring efforts with the USGS to look at nutrient inputs in the upper part of Falls Lake from the Eno River.
+At the present time we are combining RiverNet monitoring efforts with the USGS to look at nutrient inputs in Jordan Lake and the Haw River.
+These nutrient mapping efforts in drinking water reservoirs will support efforts to treat nutrient loads in the lake (in situ).
 The newly redesigned web pages makes this data available to university and government researchers, students, the general public, and policy makers in real time (Figure 8).
 These efforts have so far proven to be very successful in understanding nitrogen transport across landscapes and will aid in efforts to design treatment wetlands and flood buffers to remediate contaminated surface and groundwater nitrate entering our river basins in order to better protect our water resources and water quality.

-RiverNet is designed to bring you the latest information on the water quality in select rivers of North Carolina
+RiverNet is designed to bring you the latest information on the water quality in select rivers of North Carolina.